marchof/java-almanac/site/content/features/switch.md

 The classic `switch` statement, which has been a part of Java since version 1.0, differs from the `switch` expression in two ways:

 * The classic switch is a statement, not an expression
-* In the classic switch, execution "falls through" to the next branch unless
+* In the classic switch, execution "falls through" to the next branch, unless explicitly terminated with a `break`.

 The "fall through" behavior, while sometimes necessary, is perceived as error-prone.
 For that reason, there is a `-Xlint:fallthrough` compiler option generates a warning when it occurs.